peteroupc/peteroupc.github.io/randomfunc.md

 The continuous weighted choice method is used to choose a random number that follows a continuous statistical distribution (here, a [_piecewise linear distribution_](http://en.cppreference.com/w/cpp/numeric/random/piecewise_linear_distribution)).

 The following pseudocode takes two lists, `list` and `weights`, and returns a random number that follows the distribution.  `list` is a list of numbers (which can be fractional numbers) that should be arranged in ascending order, and `weights` is a list of _probability densities_ for the given numbers (where each number and its density have the same index in both lists).
-(A number's _probability density_ is the relative probability that a randomly chosen value will be infinitesimally close to that number, assuming no precision limits.)
 Each probability density should be 0 or greater.
 Both lists should be the same size.
 In the pseudocode below, the first number in `list` can be returned exactly, but not the last item in `list`, assuming the numbers in `list` are arranged in ascending order.

     METHOD ContinuousWeightedChoice(list, weights)
         if size(list) <= 0 or size(weights) < size(list): return error